SarahAndyshak/capstone-proposal/capstone-proposal.md

 * Using Identity Framework to create a personalized experience -- if C# is part of the project.

 #### What additional tools, frameworks, libraries, APIs, or other resources will these additional features require?
-I'm not really sure yet, I'm researching integrating C# and React today (4/28/23) and will be reading about APIs and React, and Firestorm.
+* I'm researching integrating C# and React today (4/28/23) and will be reading about APIs and React, and Firestorm.

 #### Is there anything else you'd like your instructor to know?
-I'd like feedback on any thoughts about technology that would be most conducive to this project!
+* I'd like feedback on any thoughts about technology that would be most conducive to this project!